bhrutledge/exploring-venv/slides.md

 ???

+- venvs are not part of the language
 - First version of `virtualenv` on PyPI on 9/14/2007
 - Using `pip2` to guarantee Python 2
 - Latest version of Python 2 installed via Homebrew, includes pip
 - On Ubuntu, use `apt install virtualenv`

+???

+TODO

+- Use `python -m pip install --user virtualenv`
+- `python -m pip list`

 --